-On Friday, July 13, SAAPRI and the Kalapriya Center for Indian Performing Arts, in collaboration with the Chicago Park District, conducted its second event in a series of Night Out in the Park events titled “Ahimsa: The End of Violence.”
+On July 13th, 2018, SAAPRI and the Kalapriya Center for Indian Performing Arts, in collaboration with the Chicago Park District, conducted its second event in a series of Night Out in the Park events titled “Ahimsa: The End of Violence.”
 The event was held in Shedd Park, located on the west side of Chicago in the Little Village neighborhood, and consisted of a dance performance by Kalapriya artists and students from Joyce Kilmer Elementary and John J. Pershing Magnet School.
 The performance was followed by a panel discussion consisting of community leaders who reflected on the themes of violence and justice.

 The program was truly a unique approach to combating violence in Chicago communities as it brought together traditional Indian dance, international storytelling, students from different backgrounds and neighborhoods, and reflections from the community.
 The Kalapriya students performed narrative dances depicting three different stories from Ancient Greece, 19th Century America, and Ancient India, with each story serving as a meditation on nonviolence and justice.

 Ahimsa showcased how individuals from different cultures and neighborhoods can unite in the face of violence, which was reflected in the diversity of Kalapriya performers, panelists, and audience.
 In a city as segregated as Chicago, this was a welcome sight.

-Panel Discussion moderated by Tejas Shah (Board Member of SAAPRI) with Sixto Torres (Dean of Students for Instituto Del Progreso Latino Leadership Academy), Dr. Yvonne Lau (Dean of Academics and Career Pathways at Instituto Del Progreso Latino), Alma Anaya (Cook County Commissioner – Elect of the 7th District), and Wanda Norris (Youth Minister and Supervisor of Shedd Park).
+Panel discussion moderated by Tejas Shah (Board Member of SAAPRI) with Sixto Torres (Dean of Students for Instituto Del Progreso Latino Leadership Academy), Dr. Yvonne Lau (Dean of Academics and Career Pathways at Instituto Del Progreso Latino), Alma Anaya (Cook County Commissioner-elect of the 7th District), and Wanda Norris (Youth Minister and Supervisor of Shedd Park).

-In the panel discussion led by SAAPRI following the performance, a common theme that arose was that violence starts in the home, within oneself, and comes in all forms.
+In the panel discussion led by SAAPRI, following the performance, a common theme that arose was that violence starts in the home, within oneself, and comes in all forms.